 "Don't even think about mentioning that!"
 Weiss shouted with her blush back full force, making Baltazar jump a good couple of feet in surprise.

 This caused everyone else to laugh, Jaune and Yang holding each other for support and Ruby actually rolling on the floor laughing her head off.
 While all this was happening, a girl their age was looking at the group with analyzing eyes, particularly Weiss.
-The girl had long platinum blonde hair in a ponytail with bangs almost covering her left face, pale skin with green eyes and a small mole under her right eye, a dark green mandarin gown that ended at her knees with a picture of a gem shaped pentagon inside of a eight petal flower with two arrows in the form of an X on the right side of her chest, tight black shorts, a pair of running sandals, pink flower earrings and a gold colored bandana like scarf on her neck.
-She also possessed a large silver quiver and a bladed green bow on her back.
+The girl had long platinum blonde hair in a ponytail with bangs almost covering her left face, pale skin with green eyes and a small mole under her right eye, a dark green qipao that ended at her knees with a picture of a gem shaped pentagon inside of a eight petal flower with two arrows in the form of an X on the right side of her chest, tight black shorts, a pair of running sandals, pink flower earrings and a gold colored bandana like scarf on her neck.
+She also possessed a large silver quiver and what looked like a large pair of knives sheathed together on her back.

 The girl continued to look at Weiss with an intense gaze, memorizing what she looks like.
 After a few moments, her eyes grew wide in shock for a moment as if remembering something.